osisoft/OCS-Docs/Documentation/SequentialDataStore/Reading_Data.md

 using the SDS Client libraries, the index may be passed as-is to read methods that take the index type as a generic argument.
 For more information, see [Indexes](xref:sdsIndexes).

-To specify compound indexes in the URI, specify each field that composes the index, in the specified order, separated by the pipe character, ‘|’.
+Specify compound indexes in the URI by ordering each property that composes the index separated by the pipe character, ‘|’.
-**Notes:** You can this for the compound index (on the SdsType) but not the secondary (on the SdsStream).
+**Notes:** The examples are for compound indexes on SdsTypes and not of secondary indexes on SdsStreams.
 For more information, see [Compound indexes](xref:sdsIndexes#compound-indexes).

 **Examples**